sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/index.md

 - [Guidelines for Incorporating AI](guidelines.html)

 ## Breakout Session Themes
-- Identify multiple stackholders that are impacted by bias?
+- Identify multiple stakeholders that are impacted by bias?
 Academic fraud?
 Privacy?
 Copyright?
 - Given the guidelines, what specific requirements are needed for your team's Use Case?

 ## Social and Existential Risks